limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

     +----+-----------+---------------------+
 ```

 `wpscan` finds no exploitable vulnerabilities and identifies one WordPress user `pinky1337`.
+Disappointed?
+Don't be.
+We are still in the early stages of enumeration.

-I spotted non-English words while I was skimming through the blog.
+While I was skimming through the blog, I spotted non-English words.
 Based on experience, there's a good chance one of these words is a password.
-Although none of the words yielded any results for WordPress, it has not been a wasted effort to build a custom wordlist with `cewl`.
-I could always use it when the need for a dictionary attack next arises.
+I built a custom wordlist from the blog using `cewl`, and together with `hydra`, I attempted a dictionary attack on WordPress.
+Although none of the words yielded any results, the wordlist is not gone to waste.
+I could always use it when the need for another dictionary attack arises.

 ```
 # cewl -m3 pinkydb 2>/dev/null | sed 1d | tee cewl.txt